arungudelli/golang/content/en/tips/find-type-of-an-object.md

 lastmod= "11-09-2020T23:20:47"
-description = "To check or find the type of variable or object in Go language, we can use %T string format flag, reflect.TypeOf, reflect.ValueOf.Kind functions.And another method is to use type assertions with switch case" draft = "false" link = "Find Type of an Object"
+description = "To check or find the type of variable or object in Go language, we can use %T string format flag, reflect.TypeOf, reflect.ValueOf.Kind functions.And another method is to use type assertions with switch case" draft = "false" link = "Find Type of a varibale or object"
 +++

 To check or find the type of variable or object in Go language, we can use %T string format flag, reflect.TypeOf, reflect.ValueOf.Kind functions.